entando/entando-docs/vuepress/docs/v6.3.2/tutorials/samples/landing-page.md

 - [**Entando Process Driven Applications Plugin**](pda-tutorial.md)
 - [**Entando Standard Banking Demo**](install-standard-demo.md)

-Each Open Source Solution Template was built with Entando and can be used as-is, reviewed for common development practices, or considered a useful starting point for a related application.
+Each Open Source Solution Template was built with Entando and can be used as-is, reviewed for common development practices, or leveraged as a useful starting point for a related application.

 The following Solution Templates and other sets of components are available in the [public Entando Hub](hub.entando.com) for installation in a user environment, where turnkey functionality can be customized and extended.

 ## Entando Customer Portal

 The Entando Customer Portal streamlines development of a customer-facing, self-service subscription management application.
-The platform integrates RBAC user supervision and Jira Service Management as a ticket tracking system.
+The platform integrates Keycloak role based access control and Jira Service Management as a ticket tracking system.

 <img src="./landing-images/customer-portal.png" width="533" height="240.49">